 Every proposal has to be tailored according to the specific needs of the prospect.
-This is a time-intensive process that requires sales representatives to clearly understand the prospective customer’s needs and preferences.
+This is a time-intensive process that requires sales representatives to understand the prospective customer’s needs and preferences clearly.

 This can be accomplished with the help of CRM tools.
 For example, BIGContacts helps sales professionals collect social media profiles of the contacts and keep the data organized in one place.
 The social media activity of the prospects can then be utilized to personalize the upcoming interactions.

 Once the proposal and demonstration have been delivered to the prospect, they begin evaluating the product against their business requirements.

 At this stage of the sales process, the sales representatives should be ready to answer questions related to the product.
 They should be prepared to address possible objections that the prospect may have about the product.
 The representatives have to follow up with the prospects regularly and ensure that they are provided the required assistance for making the purchase.

 6. Negotiation & Closing